Microsoft May Have To Defend Itself Against Disk Scratching Allegations

 What is more frustrating that buying a new video game for $70 and finding that someone has scratched it?
 Finding a scratched $70 game that has been ruined by the very thing that you are supposed to play it on.

-Falling on deaf ears, gamers around the globe have been saying that their games have been ruined by their Microsoft game consoles, but for the first time, Microsoft may have to answer to the allegations being thrown at them by immigration attorneys.
+Falling on deaf ears, gamers around the globe have been saying that their games have been ruined by their Microsoft game consoles, but for the first time, Microsoft may have to answer to the allegations being thrown at them by immigration solicitors.

 A lawsuit that was waged over ten years ago is finally getting its turn on the Supreme Court docket as it prepares to hear the case against the Microsoft Xbox 360 game owners.
 The disc-scratching class action lawsuit is finally being heard.
 A case brought against Microsoft has been stalled and put to the side since 2007, which has angered Xbox owners across the nation.